kiwicommerce/magento2-inventory-log/README.md

-## Magento 2 - Inventory Log by Kiwi Commerce
+## Magento 2 - Inventory Log by KiwiCommerce

 ### Overview
 - Keep the log of product inventory for every single transaction.
 Ex.
 Product import, Order placed, Insert/Update operation through queries and lot more.